King's Wood Nature Reserve

 Location

-The Woodland Project carries out the conservation management work following the management plan objectives in collaboration with the Wildlife Trust and the Friends of King’s Wood, an active volunteer group dedicated to caring for the wood.
+The Woodland Project carries out conservation work with the Wildlife Trust and the Friends of King's Wood, a volunteer group dedicated to caring for the wood.

-To find out more about King's Wood, upcoming events and activities and about The Wildlife Trust in general, please visit the Wildlife Trust BCN website.
+For more information about King's Wood, upcoming events, and the Wildlife Trust, visit the Wildlife Trust BCN website.

 Find out more about how to get involved in volunteering or Friends groups in the Corby area.